Tools4everBV/HelloID-Conn-Prov-Target-ADPWorkforce-Update-Email/README.md

 ### Remarks

+#### create.ps1

+The `create.ps1` does not create accounts but merely correlates a HelloID person with a ADP Worker and updates the emailaddress if nessecarry.

 #### CustomField `Custom.AssociateOID`

 This connector uses the `Custom.AssociateOID` field from HelloID.
 This field must be created and mapped in the HelloID ADP Workforce source connector.